nharsch/resume/README.md

 Built during 2015 "Hack the Dinos" 24 hour hackathon.

 ## Volunteer
-Leads weekly "Learn Python the Hard Way" night at Indemand.
+Host and lead weekly "Learn Python the Hard Way" night at Indemand.

 ## Education:
 B.A. in Communication Arts, North Park University - Graduated 2010